-Student's Name: Title e of Project:
+Student's Name: Title of Project:

-Adult Sponsor: Con tact Phone/Email:
+Adult Sponsor: Contact Phone/Email:

-I have submitted my Research Pla privacy issues, informed consent I have attached any surveys or qu I have attached an informed cons Yes an which addresses re procedures and a risk estionnaires I will be u ent that I would use if ng with a Qualified Sci required by the IRB.
+To be completed by Student Researcher in collaboration 1.
+I have submitted my Research Plan which addre n with the Adult Sponsor/Designated Supervisor/Qualified Scientist: esses research methodology, participant recruitment, confidentiality and a risk and benefit analysis for the human participants. will be using in my project.
+Id use if required by the IRB.

-Name: Deg ree:
+Name: Degree:

-Email Address/Phone Number.
+Email Address/Phone Number:

-Experience/Training as it relates to the iis project:
+Experience/Training as it relates to this project:

-ITEMS IN THIS BOX MUST BE COMPLETE D TO BE VALID
+ITEMS IN THIS BOX MUST BE COMPLETED TO BE VALII D

-requested revisions. s and is NOT approved the following condition Minimal Risk Yes minor participants: No red for minor subjects: d at this time.
-IRB will attach document indicating concerns and/or ons below: (All 5 must be answered) More than Minimal Risk No Not applicable (No minors in this study) Not applicable (No minors in this study)
+requested revisions.
+Research project is Approved with the following Research project is Approved with the following Minimal Risk Level (check one): Winimal Research project is Approved with the following Minimal Research project is Approved with the following Minimal Research project is Approved with the following Nes Written Minor Assent required for minor participal No Written Parental Permission required for minor s No Written Informed Consent required for subjects No IRB SIGNATURES (All 3 signatures required) None of these ind lated to (e.g., mother, father of) the student (conflict of interest lattest that I have reviewed the student's project and agree with approved at this time.
+IRB will attach document indicating concerns and/or conditions below: (All 5 must be answered) Risk

-onflict of interest).
-None of may be the adult sponsor, designated supervisor, qualified scientist or re- of these individuals may personally oversee the student research project. ove IRB determinations.

-Medical or Mental Health Professional (a psy- physician's assistant, or registered nurse) chologist, psychiatrist, m nedical doctor, licensed social worker, licensed clinical professional counselor,
+Medical or Mental Health Professional (a psychologist, psych physician's assistant, or registered nurse) niatrist, medical doctor, licensed social worker, licensed clinical professional counselor,

 Printed Name Degree/Professional License

 Signature Date of Approval

 School Administrator

 Printed Name Degree

 Signature Date of Approval

-Educator (not involved with the pro vject)
+Educator (not involved with the project)

 Printed Name Degree

-Date of Approval
+Signature Date of Approval